A dog walker holding a leash while a Beagle looks up attentively on a sunny day.

 A small white and brown dog with an orange leash and black harness on a Jack Russell walking alongside a person in black leggings and blue sneakers. - dog walking costClose-up of a happy dog on a walk.
 (Source: iStock)

 Walking your dog is not just basic dog care.
 It’s also one of the simplest ways to improve their health, behavior, and overall quality of life.
-Here are just some of the benefits shown in various studies around the world.
+Here are just some of the benefits shown in studies worldwide.

 Physical health benefits